Restoring the Elegance of Hardwood Floors: A Comprehensive Guide to the Screen and Recoat Process

 Step 3: Screening the Floor

 The heart of the screen and recoat process lies in the screening of the floor.
 This step involves lightly abrading the existing finish to create a surface that will bond well with the new coat of finish.
-To do this, you'll need a floor buffer or a orbital sander equipped with a fine-grit mesh screen.
+To do this, a floor buffer or a orbital sander equipped with a fine-grit mesh screen is used.
 Common screen grits used for this purpose include 120 or 150.

-Move the machine in a slow and even back-and-forth motion, overlapping each pass slightly to ensure even abrasion.
-Be cautious not to dwell in one spot for too long, as this can cause uneven results.
+The machine is moved in a slow and even back-and-forth motion, overlapping each pass slightly to ensure even abrasion.
 The goal is to scuff the existing finish without removing it entirely.

 Step 4: Cleaning and Tackling Problem Areas

-After screening the entire floor, you'll need to clean it again to remove the dust generated by the process.
-Use a vacuum and a microfiber mop or tack cloth for this purpose.
-Ensure that the floor is entirely dust-free before proceeding.
+After screening the entire floor, it is cleaned again to remove the dust generated by the process.
+A vacuum and a microfiber mop or tack cloth is used for this purpose.
+It's important that the floor is entirely dust-free before proceeding.

-If you identified any problem areas during your initial inspection, now is the time to address them.
+If any problem areas are identified during the initial inspection, now is the time to address them.
 Deep scratches or stains that were not resolved by the screening process may require additional attention.
-In such cases, you may need to sand these areas manually using fine-grit sandpaper.
-After sanding, clean the area thoroughly to remove any dust.
+In such cases, sanding may be needed in these areas.

 Step 5: Applying the New Finish

-With the floor properly cleaned and any problem areas addressed, it's time to apply the new finish.
-Choose a high-quality hardwood floor finish that matches the sheen level of your existing finish.
+With the floor properly cleaned and any problem areas are addressed, it's time to apply the new finish.
+We use a high-quality hardwood floor finish that matches the sheen level of your existing finish.
 Common sheen options include satin, semi-gloss, and high-gloss.

-Pour the finish into a clean, shallow container and use a quality applicator, such as a lambswool or microfiber applicator pad, to apply the finish evenly to the floor.
-Start in a corner and work your way out of the room, making sure to feather the edges for a seamless finish.
-Follow the manufacturer's recommended drying times and apply additional coats if needed, ensuring each coat is dry before applying the next.
+The finish is poured into a clean, shallow container and a quality applicator is used, such as a lambswool or microfiber applicator pad, to apply the finish evenly to the floor.
+We start in a corner and work our way out of the room, making sure to feather the edges for a seamless finish.

 Step 6: Drying and Curing

-After applying the finish, allow the floor to dry and cure thoroughly.
-This typically takes at least 24 hours, but it's essential to follow the specific instructions provided by the finish manufacturer.
-During this time, keep the room well-ventilated and avoid walking on the floor to prevent any disturbances in the finish.
+After applying the finish, the floor is allowed to dry and cure thoroughly.
+This typically takes at least 24 hours.
+During this time, we keep the room well-ventilated and the floor should be avoided to prevent any disturbances in the finish, like footprints.

 Step 7: Replacing Furniture and Rugs